TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Eating

 Raw Herring - I'm told there are food carts selling it everywhere but somehow I've never seen it before.
-Potentially my mind has carefully blocked prevented me from seeing them.
+Potentially my mind has carefully prevented me from seeing them.
 Not this time.

 ## Sleeping

 [St Christophers Inn - The Winston](http://www.hostelbookers.com/property/prp/6504/arr/2015-05-06/ngt/2/ppl/1/) is centrally located and the clear winner on Hostel Bookers.
 Prices range from EUR37 - EUR50 for dorm rooms which is high but Amsterdam was always going to be expensive.
 Includes Wifi and Breakfast.

 [Stayokay Vondelpark](http://www.hostelbookers.com/property/prp/3445/arr/2015-05-06/ngt/2/ppl/1/) is a close second and located right next to Vondelpark and the museum district.
 Comes in at around EUR35 and includes breakfast, Wifi and a walking tour.

+[The Flying Pig](http://www.flyingpig.nl/) comes highly recommended by Nomadic [Nomadic Matt](http://www.nomadicmatt.com/) as does [The Bulldog Hotel](http://www.bulldoghotel.com/).

 # Berlin